karl0ss/Tesla_GPU_Cooler/README.md

 Having seen these 3 projects, I decided I would build my own as a mesh of the best items I saw in each.

  - 3d printed shroud that I have modified to fit my card
  - Dell fan purchased from ebay
+         - No requirement to repin the fan
  - ESP3688 (D1 Mini and ESP-12e) as I have loads sitting about
 	 - Design a PCB for ease of use in case
  - Use `nvidia smi` information for accurate readings
  - Use `ds18b20` as a fall back
 	 - Option to switch between the 2 sensors
 	 - Option to override either sensor and set speed
+ - Use Single 12V line from existing ATX PSU
-  -
+ 	- Power 12V Fan
 # The Idea

 So, Having looked at the provided projects, this is my approach, and should be yours if you are copying/following this...